 MH370 flight which was travelling from Kuala Lumpur to Beijing.
-Suddenly it disappeared on 8 March 2014, while 239 people were on board.
-The aircraft last communicated with the traffic controller when it was over the South China Sea and after that, it completely disappeared.
+All of a sudden, it disappeared on 8 March 2014, 239 people were on board.
+The traffic controller was the last person the aircraft communicated with when it was over the South China Sea, and after that, it completely disappeared.

 According to the investigations, it changed its route and moved back to Malaysia.
 There were many theories at that time about what happened.
 The pilot Zaharie Shah might go on a suicide mission, fire may break out, or the plane was hijacked.

-However, there was another theory which could be the case.
-Such as a cyber attack which took place with the right tools and knowledge about the Boeing 777 can go through the cockpit and hack the system.
-There entertainment system on each seat of the aircraft is connected through a box.
+However, there could be another condition, for example, committing cyber attack with the right tools and knowledge about the Boeing 777 can go through the cockpit, and the system can easily be hacked.
+The entertainment system on each seat of the aircraft is connected through a box.
 You can plug into the ports if you have the right connectors.

-It is observed that through connecting to the box, you can then retaliate into any part of the aircraft.
-For example, the fuel management control, engine controls and many other systems.
+It is possible to attack any part of the aircraft through the box, such as the fuel management control, engine controls and many other systems.

 However, Larry Vance an aviation expert disagrees.
 By saying “Unless a cyber hacker can hack into the brain of the pilot and make him do things he doesn’t want to do, I don’t see how it could affect the plane.”